BetterMontreal/BetterMontreal.github.io/fr/creer.md

 {% endhighlight %}

 ##Thats all folks
-Thats all you need to do.
+That's all you need to do.
 Once the website is built again using `jekyll build` or `jekyll serve` your new event will be shown.